jackyzha0/jackyzha0.github.io/content/thoughts/blockchain.md

 Each block contains the hash of the previous block header and the [Merkle root](https://www.investopedia.com/terms/m/merkle-tree.asp) representing the hash of all the transactions in that block.

 Transactions happen as follows:
-1. A transaction is initiated
+1. A transaction is initiated by a client
+2. Transactions are checked for validity to see if the state transition is legal (validation)
-2. Data is packaged into a block
-3. Block is sent to members of the chain
+3. Multiple transactions are packaged into a block and sent to members of the chain (block proposal)
 4. Consensus and approval by rest of network (either [proof of work](thoughts/proof%20of%20work.md) or [proof of stake](thoughts/proof%20of%20stake.md))
-5. Block is added to chain
-6. Chain update is distributed to members
+5. Block is added to chain and distributed to members

 ## Why it Matters
 It feels like the level of change which blockchain impacts is huge but at the same time latent.